Optimal Robust Recourse with $L^p$-Bounded Model Change: Related Work

 Recourse is a type of post-hoc explanation~\cite{RibeiroSG16, SmilkovTKVW17, LundbergL17}, providing counterfactual explanations by finding the lowest-cost modification that changes the label of the predictive model~\citep{WachterMR18, UstunSL19}.
 Since its introduction, there have been many formulations for recourse by focusing on different assumptions on cost functions and model classes (see e.g.,~\citep{LooverenK21, RawalL20, SlackHLS21, PawelczykDHKL23, GargNS25, KanamoriTKI24, BewleyAM+24} and~\citep{VermaDH20} for a survey).
 Subsequent work has addressed many additional aspects of algorithmic recourse, such as assumptions and implications~\citep{BarocasSR20, VenkatasubramanianA20, FokkemaGE24, GaoL23}, attainability~\citep{JoshiKV+19, PawelczykBK20b, KarimiBBV20, UstunSL19}, diversity~\cite{LeofanteP24, MothilalST20}, causality~\citep{KarimiKSV20, KonigFG23, KonigFF+25}, fairness~\citep{GuldoganZS+23, GuptaNR+19, HeidariNG19}, repeated dynamics~\citep{FonsecaBABS23,BellFA+24,EhyaeiSS24}, and temporal data~\citep{BuligaDG+25}.

 The original formulation assumes the model is fixed, though in practice, models get updated, necessitating robustness to these model shifts when generating recourse.
 The formulation of robust recourse is introduced by~\citet{UpadhyayJL21}, and they also proposed the first algorithm for this formulation called \emph{RObust Algorithmic Recourse} (ROAR).
 To improve the performance of ROAR for non-linear models, \citet{NguyenBN+22} propose a new framework, \emph{Robust Bayesian Recourse} (RBR), along with an algorithm tailored for data shifts rather than model shifts in this setting.
 We use the same robust recourse framework as~\cite{UpadhyayJL21} and compare our algorithms with both ROAR and RBR.
 The closest related work to us is by~\citep{KayasthaGJ24}, which solves our exact problem where the neighborhood around the initial model is defined using $L^{\infty}$ norm.
 We directly compare our algorithm for the other $L^p$ norms to this algorithm.
+Very recently,~\citet{TurbalVS25} proposes provably robust algorithms for recourse under predictive multiplicity~\citep{MarxCU20} when the model class is given by an ellipsoidal approximation of the Rashomon set~\citep{Breiman01}, that is, models with similar predictive performance on the data distribution~\citep{SemenovaR19, XinZC+22}.
+In contrast, our setting allows adversarial models that may differ substantially in their performance on the data distribution.

 Analogous to the literature on algorithmic recourse, robustness has also been studied for different model classes, cost functions, and model change formulation~\citep{LeofanteP24,YetukuriHVUL24, JiangLL+23, JiangLR+24b, NguyenBN23, DuttaLMTM22, MochaourabSG+21, HammanNMMD23, BlackWF22, Dominguez-OlmedoKS22}.
-See~\citep{JiangLR+24a} for a comprehensive recent survey on robust recourse.
-Finally, another closely related algorithm called \emph{Robust ReCourse Neural Network} (RoCourseNet) jointly optimizes the model and robust recourse~\citep{GuoJC+23}.
+Another closely related algorithm called \emph{Robust ReCourse Neural Network} (RoCourseNet) jointly optimizes the model and robust recourse~\citep{GuoJC+23}.
 We cannot directly compare our algorithms to this approach, as in our setting, the predictive model is given and cannot be changed.
+See~\citep{JiangLR+24a} for a recent survey on robust recourse.